ethereum/ethereum-client-binaries/CONTRIBUTING.md

-# Contribute to ethereum-clients
+# Contribute to ethereum-client-binaries

 This guide guidelines for those wishing to contribute.

 ## Contributor license agreement

-By submitting code as an individual or as an entity you agree that your code is licensed the same as `ethereum-clients`.
+By submitting code as an individual or as an entity you agree that your code is licensed the same as `ethereum-client-binaries`.

 ## Issues and pull requests